-• Use other sources (e.g., data sets online, other research projects, etc.) to find an interesting data set.
+- Use other sources (e.g., data sets on line, other research projects, etc.) to find an interesting data set.
 The more interesting the better!
-You could also collect your own data (but you may want to get my blessing first if you do this).

-• The responses Y_t should be continuous in nature (or at least somewhat continuous; just not binary or strikingly discrete).
-Also, make sure you completely understand the sampling frequency; e.g., are the data collected every day? every week? every month? every year? every minute?

-• Choose a data set in an area you are interested in!
-You should be able to demonstrate a working knowledge of the subject area (this may mean you have to do a considerable amount of research to get to this level).

-• Don't choose a data set that is very small (e.g., let's stay away from series where n < 50).
+You could also collect your own data (but you may want to get my blessing first if you do this). - The responses Y_t should be continuous in nature (or at least somewhat continuous; just not binary or strikingly discrete).
+Also, make sure you completely understand the sampling frequency; e.g., are the data collected every day? every week? every month? every year? every minute? - Choose a data set in an area you are interested in!
+You should be able to demonstrate a working knowledge of the subject area (this may mean you have to do a considerable amount of research to get to this level). - Don't choose a data set that is very small (e.g., let's stay away from series where n < 50).
 Ideally, we want n > 75 or so, but this is just a guideline.
-Remember that many statistical methods we have discussed exploit asymptotic distribution theory, so we want to apply these methods to suitably lengthy data sets. • In order to use the methods we have discussed in this class, it is best to choose regularly spaced data, meaning that there is essentially the same interval of time between each measurement.

-• Please read the links under "Information on the Course Project" on the course web page, to see details about reading time series data into R and creating 'ts' objects.

-• Because we won't discuss seasonal models until the end of the semester, you may want to consider staying away from series that exhibit seasonality.
-Exception: If you want to work with a data set that has seasonality, you may be forced to use the harmonic regression methods from Chapter 3 or you can read ahead and learn about seasonal ARIMA models (Chapter 10) on your own.
+Remember that many statistical methods we have discussed exploit asymptotic distribution theory, so we want to apply these methods to suitably lengthy data sets. - Because we won't discuss seasonal models until the end of the semester, you may want to strongly consider staying away from series that exhibit seasonality.
+Exception: If you want to work with a data set that has seasonality, you may be forced to use the trigonometric regression methods from Chapter 3 or you can read ahead and learn about seasonal ARIMA models (Chapter 10) on your own.

 As a first step, I would recommend that you get your data and go through the methods in Chapter 6 to identify a small set of candidate models.
+At this point, if you want to bring your results to me and have me look at them, I can give you advice on your specifications.
+Rationale: If you do a bad job at this phase, it may make the rest of your work less meaningful.
+You could stop by my office (preferably during office hours) for a short meeting.
+Please be organized if you do this.

 Another recommendation: It might be a good idea to "withhold" some of the data from your series towards the end of it so that you can compare your forecasts to the actual values of the process.
 For example, suppose that you have a series of length n = 100.
 Perform the specification, fit, and diagnostics on the first 95 observations and withhold the last 5.
-Then, when you forecast, you can compare your first

-5 forecasts to the actual last 5 observations-this will give you an idea on how accurate/precise your forecasting is.
+Then, when you forecast, you can compare your first 5 forecasts to the last 5 observations-this will give you an idea on how accurate/precise your forecasting is.
 Hopefully, your forecasts are "close" to the actual values in the series!